 Handa-kun | Prequel to Barakamon, but Barakamon is not a full adaptation |

-Haven’t You Heard, I’m Sakamoto | |
+Haven’t You Heard, I’m Sakamoto (Sakamoto desu ga?) | Good adaptation. |

-Heaven’s Lost Property | Pretty spotty adaptation overall.
+Heaven’s Lost Property (Sora no Otoshimono) | Pretty spotty adaptation overall.
 You need to watch Eternal My Heart movie for the ending. |

 Hellsing | Only Hellsing Ultimate adapts the full manga, the Hellsing (2001) anime drifts into an anime-original ending |

-High Score Girl | Has an unadapted sequel manga, High Score Girl Dash, but its not necessary reading. |
+High Score Girl | Has an unadapted sequel manga, High Score Girl Dash. |

-Honey and Clover | |
+Honey and Clover (Hachimitsu to Clover) | Good adaptation. |

 Horimiya | Adapts the main romance fully, but abridges many side character stories.
-Upcoming Horimiya: Piece anime will cover what it skipped. |
+Horimiya: Pieces covers what the first anime skipped. |

 Inuyasha | Inuyasha (2000) drifts into filler by the end.
-Inuyasha: The Final Act reins it back in to conclude the series canonically. |
+Inuyasha: The Final Act reins it back in to conclude the series canonically.
+It’s sequel is anime-original. |

-Jormungand | |
+Jormungand | Good adaptation. |

 Kakushigoto | The anime leaves much out, adapting select chapters from every volume, but does adapt the ending |